How to Put a Curse on Someone: Real Ritual Methods

 This is the core of every curse ritual — the moment thought becomes action:

-- In Da Siu Yan, you strike a paper figure with a shoe — each strike lands with a spark, degrading the figure with every hit
+- In Da Siu Yan, you strike a paper figure with a shoe — each strike lands with a spark, degrading the figure with every hit.
+The full traditional ceremony involves eight steps including deity invocation, fire purification, and divination confirmation

 - In European traditions, you burn or bind a poppet — the cloth doll represents the target